BobAaldering/LETS_HASH/README.md

 # Do you want a hash?

 ##### Pay attention!
 This repository is currently under construction!
 Functions will be added to it.
+Extra notice: this project is on the long run.
+When school projects are finished, this project will be continued.

 The mother of all programming languages, that is of course C!
 Everyone knows, of course, that C itself does not have many data structures, such as a hash map for example.
 In addition, of course, it also has no hash function.
 For this reason, this repository provides an implementation of several hash functions, in this case `Fowler-Noll-Vo 1A` (also called `FNV-1A`) and the `dbj2` hash functions.